The Totem-Maker: Jealousy (part four)

 My plan was to make a memory story to suit each figure I would draw for Lom on my tablet.
 To include him actively, without his knowing of my other purpose.
 I had learned several means of divination that depended on the arrangement of characters; I had a bag of tiles with all of them.
 One etched a design, a hex, a circle-in-square, or arrangement of triangles, then drew a tile for each point, each intersecting line.

-The game was irresistible enough to me.
-For Lord Sente, I hoped, guessing (in the ordinary way) that he had debts, or secret expenses, a forecast of his prospects must tempt him out-of-doors.
+The game was irresistible enough to me, and for Lord Sente, I hoped…for I’d guessed (in the ordinary way) that he had debts, or secret expenses.
+A forecast of his prospects must tempt him out-of-doors.

 Sente’s servants, whom he would call as he liked through the open window, waited on the porch above us, fanning themselves.
 In the center of the courtyard a fountain bubbled, and water flowed from spouts cut on four of its eight sides, draining away as the fountain filled, ever replenished by a pipe laid under the flagstones.